Concrete: Earthquake safety

-Construction with concrete
+Construction

 Concrete is one of the most durable building materials.
 It provides superior fire resistance compared with wooden construction and gains strength over time.
 Structures made of concrete can have a long service life.
 Concrete is used more than any other artificial material in the world.
 As of 2006, about 7.5 billion cubic meters of concrete are made each year, more than one cubic meter for every person on Earth.

-Reinforced concrete
+Reinforced

 The use of reinforcement, in the form of iron was introduced in the 1850s by French industrialist François Coignet, and it was not until the 1880s that German civil engineer G. A. Wayss used steel as reinforcement.
 Concrete is a relatively brittle material that is strong under compression but less in tension.
 Plain, unreinforced concrete is unsuitable for many structures as it is relatively poor at withstanding stresses induced by vibrations, wind loading, and so on.
 Hence, to increase its overall strength, steel rods, wires, mesh or cables can be embedded in concrete before it is set.
 This reinforcement, often known as rebar, resists tensile forces.

 Reinforced concrete (RC) is a versatile composite and one of the most widely used materials in modern construction.
 It is made up of different constituent materials with very different properties that complement each other.
 In the case of reinforced concrete, the component materials are almost always concrete and steel.
 These two materials form a strong bond together and are able to resist a variety of applied forces, effectively acting as a single structural element.

 Reinforced concrete can be precast or cast-in-place (in situ) concrete, and is used in a wide range of applications such as; slab, wall, beam, column, foundation, and frame construction.
 Reinforcement is generally placed in areas of the concrete that are likely to be subject to tension, such as the lower portion of beams.
 Usually, there is a minimum of 50 mm cover, both above and below the steel reinforcement, to resist spalling and corrosion which can lead to structural instability.
 Other types of non-steel reinforcement, such as Fibre-reinforced concretes are used for specialized applications, predominately as a means of controlling cracking.

-Precast concrete
+Precast

 Precast concrete is concrete which is cast in one place for use elsewhere and is a mobile material.
 The largest part of precast production is carried out in the works of specialist suppliers, although in some instances, due to economic and geographical factors, scale of product or difficulty of access, the elements are cast on or adjacent to the construction site.
 Precasting offers considerable advantages because it is carried out in a controlled environment, protected from the elements, but the downside of this is the contribution to greenhouse gas emission from transportation to the construction site.

 Advantages to be achieved by employing precast concrete: